LamarJonesNdubi/LamarJonesNdubi1/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&color=F72C0C&width=500&height=70&duration=4000&lines=Hello+There!+👊🏾;+I'm+Lamar!;" />
 </h1>

-<h3 align="center">A passionate A.I Engineer from Kenya 🇰🇪</h3>
+<h3 align="center">A dedicated AI engineer from Kenya 🇰🇪</h3>

-I'm a self taught A.I Engineer and free creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-From ideation and planning, all the way to finalizing the content with artistic touches.
+I'm a self-taught AI engineer and independent creator, crafting my unique vision of the digital world, one step at a time.
+Every coding project I undertake is built from scratch, starting with planning and design, and culminating in real-life problem-solving through code.
+From ideation to the final artistic touches, I handle it all.
+Enjoy exploring—it's a humble start, but it gets the job done.
-Have fun reading around, its nothing big but it will do the trick.

 <br/>